THE NATIONAL QUANTUM COORDINATION OFFICE

 The NQCO Seal

-Located in the White House Office of Science and Technology Policy (OSTP), the National Quantum Coordination Office (NQCO) carries out the daily activities needed for coordinating and supporting the National Quantum Initiative.
+Located in the White House Office of Science and Technology Policy (OSTP), the National Quantum Coordination Office (NQCO) carries out the daily activities needed for coordinating and supporting the National Quantum Initiative (NQI).
 The NQCO was established to:

 • oversee interagency coordination of the NQI Program;